-Welcome to the Care Dimensions Hospice House
+Welcome to the Kaplan Family Hospice House

-On behalf of Care Dimensions' staff and volunteers, I'd like to welcome you and your loved ones to the Care Dimensions Hospice House.
+On behalf of the Kaplan House staff and volunteers, I'd like to welcome you and your loved ones to the Kaplan Family Hospice House.
 We encourage you to make yourself at home.
 Our goal is to provide the supportive, compassionate care that will ensure you and your loved ones are as comfortable as possible during your stay with us.

-The Care Dimensions Hospice House has been designed with special attention to your needs.
+The Kaplan House has been designed with special attention to your needs.
 It offers a relaxed atmosphere with a broad array of services and support.
 We invite you to explore the house and become comfortable with its offerings.
-Help yourself to a cup of coffee or tea in the kitchen, take a walk through the gardens, gather with family and friends in the dining area, or find a quiet place for reflection in the parlor or chapel/contemplation room.
+Help yourself to a cup of coffee or tea in the kitchen, take a walk through the extensive gardens, gather with family and friends in the dining area, or find a quiet place for reflection in the library or chapel/meditation room.

 Coping with a serious illness is a very difficult experience, not just for the patient but for all the loved ones involved.
 Support for everyone during this time is a hallmark of Care Dimensions.
-At the Care Dimensions Hospice House, we have our full interdisciplinary team of hospice staff - hospice physician, nurses, social workers, chaplains, hospice aides, volunteers and bereavement counselors - available to work with you, your family and your physician to provide individualized care that enhances your quality of life and ensures your dignity and comfort.
+At the Kaplan House, we have our full interdisciplinary team of hospice staff - hospice physician, nurses, social workers, chaplains, hospice aides, volunteers and bereavement counselors - available to work with you, your family and your physician to provide individualized care that enhances your quality of life and ensures your dignity and comfort.